Travelpro Luggage Review 2026: Which Line Is Actually Worth It?

 Our Take

 The best way into the Travelpro ecosystem without the Platinum price tag.
 Leisure travelers, occasional business trippers, and anyone who flies 5-20 times a year will get years of solid use from this bag.
-The handle and wheels alone justify the $140 over a generic spinner.
+The handle and wheels alone justify the step up from a generic spinner.

 3